 My first iteration of the user interface design utilized cascading windows to stack incoming transactions within the user’s workspace, as seen in Figure 2.
 However, it quickly became clear that these windows would hold little value for our users.
 They did not provide enough context to help users locate the appropriate window—only the title and time left—and because users often had just seconds to react to incoming transactions, the short title bars did not provide large enough targets for quick mouse movements.

 Colleen suggested we utilize a small multiples design.
 In the redesign, shown in Figure 3, a small pane represents each transaction and shows enough data to support quick identification.
 The colored bar at the top of each pane gives a high-level indication of the status of a quote that a user can quickly interpret, and the timer bars provide detailed information—the exact amount of time left to fill a request.
 When a user mouses over one of these small multiples, the application brings the full information for the corresponding transaction to the foreground.

 Not only do these small multiples provide quick access to important functions, they also help differentiate sets of information and options.
 These qualities become even more useful as the quantity of information increases.

-In the data monitoring application depicted in Figure 4, small multiples visualize the current status of traffic at individual sites.
+In the data-monitoring application depicted in Figure 4, of set of small multiples visualizes the current status of traffic at individual sites.
 The consistent visual presentation of each of the small multiples enables users to quickly scan a dense information grid for important differences.